nisha-kaushal/Credit-Card-Fraud-Imbalance/README.md

 As a result, **oversampling** resulted in 95%+ accuracy scores, recall scores, and precision scores for all models.
 Undersampling, on the otherhand, showed a decrease of the three metrics.

+Below is an example of differences between the oversampling and undersampling models for the Random Forest Classifiers and the K-Nearest Neighbors Classifiers:
 Confusion Matrix, Random Forest with Oversampling <br>
 ![image](https://github.com/nisha-kaushal/Credit-Card-Fraud-Imbalance/assets/100887571/0260119c-9719-434a-a2e1-9636cddf7e35)